SpyCooper/Othello-Game-Vs-AI/README.md

 - All the normal rules of othello apply: you have to flank the enemy.
 The game ends when either both players cannot play or when the board is full and the person with the most pieces wins
 - If the player cannot make a move, they can type "XX" into the move section to skip their turn, however, a player does this and can make a move, the game will return that there is a move that can be made and ask for a move to make
 - When entering a move, the letter case does not matter, so A1 and a1 will both be accepted by the program

+Note: some of the code in game.h and game.cc were already made yby the teacher and were not coded by me.